-Here at Wetsuit Centre, we sell an array of water sports equipment, from men's shorty wetsuits to women's open water swimming suits.
-And as water sports enthusiasts, we understand that dreaded feeling of finding a tear.
-So, to make sure you can keep yours going for that bit longer, we've compiled some valuable tips and tricks you can use!
+At Wetsuit Centre, we sell various water sports equipment, from surfing wetsuits to open-water swimming suits.
+As water sports enthusiasts, we understand that dreaded feeling of finding a hole or a tear in your wetsuit.
+So, to ensure you can keep yours going for that bit longer, follow our wetsuit repair guide for tips and tricks - so you can repair yours at home!

 Individual brands may offer a warranty on their wetsuits.
 If your wetsuit has become faulty before the warranty has run out, you will be entitled to having your suit repaired for a small fee.